Maryland Space Grant Observatory

 Observatory Status

-Observatory Open Houses are generally held on Friday evenings, weather permitting, starting typically an hour or so after sunset.
+Observatory Open Houses are generally held on Friday evenings, weather permitting, starting typically an hour after sunset.
 Opening and closing times vary with the seasons, weather and other factors.
 Checking this webpage after 4 p.m. the day of a tentative event is the best way to be informed.
 Open Houses are free and open to the public.

 The Morris W. Offit Telescope is the major observing instrument located under the Stanley D. and Joan F. Greenblatt Dome, on the roof of the Bloomberg Center.